aquinjay/dotfiles/private_dot_config/nvim/README.md

-# Explanation of NVIM configuration
+# Explanation of NVIM File Structure

 "Init.lua" is the entry point for NVIM and runs everything specified on startup.
 Will only ever run "require" commands.